BoweiDu01/grp5distributedAIagentsystem/README.md

 * Google Gemini API key (for Phase 5 AI features)

 ## Setup
+1. Create a virtual environment to keep your workspace clean: `python -m venv .venv`
+2. Activate the virtual environment:
+	On Windows `venv\Scripts\activate`
+	On Max/Linux `source venv/bin/activate`
-1. Install dependencies: `pip install google-genai`
+3. Install dependencies: `pip install -r requirements.txt`
-2. Set up your Gemini API key as an environment variable or in your code.
+4. Set up your Gemini API key as an environment variable or in your code.
+You can obtain one via the Google AI Studio https://ai.google.dev/gemini-api/docs/api-key

+Follow these steps to create your key:

+	1. Go to Create or View a Gemini API Key.

+	2. Select Project (Left sidebar) -> Create a New Project.

+	3. Name your Project (e.g., grp1) -> Create Project.

+	4. Select API Keys (Left sidebar) -> Create API Key.

+	5. Name your key (e.g., grp1apikey).

+	6. Choose the imported project you just created (grp1) -> Create Key.

+Create a .env file in the root directory of the project and copy your new API key into it exactly like this: `GEMINI_API_KEY=your_actual_api_key_here`

+If your API Key has been successfully set up, run the test script: `python test_gemini.py` If successful, you will see
+`Sending Ping to Gemini...
+Response: API Connection Successful`

 ## How to Run the Cluster